-Every long standing company, institution, city is filled with key decisions that define who they are today.
+Every long-standing company, institution, and city is filled with key decisions that define who they are today.
 Frankenmuth is no exception.
 Dan Haubenstricker, of the St. Lorenz Heritage Committee, delves into three of these pivotal decisions that helped create the Frankenmuth that we all know and love today.

 Frankenmuth is one of the top tourist and family destinations in the state of Michigan.
 Known throughout the world, this exciting city is known for creating wonderful memories for generations of people from all walks of life.
 From retail shops, indoor dining to outdoor dining and outdoor sporting activities, there’s something for everyone at Michigan’s Little Bavarian.
 Start planning your next trip at Frankenmuth.org.